§ WK-OTTER / FIELD STUDYIMPLEMENTATION PARTNER / IN PRODUCTION

 Q-02What problem did OTTER solve?

-The operator's invoicing cycle ran 3 days from job completion to invoice-in-hand.
+The operator's invoicing cycle ran multi-day from job completion to invoice-in-hand.
 Job costing lagged project close.
 Operational visibility was scattered across spreadsheets and text threads.
-Institutional knowledge — the judgment calls foremen made every day — lived only in people's heads and was at constant risk of walking out the door.
+Institutional knowledge — the judgment calls senior operators made every day — lived only in people's heads and was at constant risk of walking out the door.

 Q-03What were the measurable outcomes?

-Invoice processing dropped from 3 days to 15 minutes.
-Operational visibility moved from scattered across tools to real-time through the operational ontology.
-Decades of foreman expertise were captured as structured, queryable knowledge.
+The invoice cycle moved from multi-day manual to same-day automated.
+Operational visibility moved from scattered across tools to real-time, role-scoped through the connected model.
+Decades of senior-operator expertise were captured as structured, queryable knowledge.
 Manual invoice reconciliation was eliminated through compliance-validated automation.

 Q-04How long did the OTTER engagement take?

-The engagement followed the standard Bay West Labs pattern: managed services first to earn trust and build context, then forward-deployed engineers embedded with the operations team, then Little Bear deployment and writeback execution.
+The engagement followed the standard Bay West Labs pattern: managed services first to earn trust and build context, then embedded engineers joined the operations team, then platform deployment and operator-gated execution.
 The system compounded daily — Day 100 was dramatically better than Day 1.

 Q-05Is OTTER available as a product for other operators?

-OTTER was built specifically for one operator.
-The underlying platform — Little Bear — is deployed per-operator by forward-deployed engineers who learn the specific operation from the inside.
-Each deployment is a bespoke operational ontology, not a SaaS subscription.
+OTTER is the build for one operator.
+The underlying platform is deployed per-operator by embedded engineers who learn the specific operation from the inside.
+Each deployment is a bespoke connected model, not a SaaS subscription.
+The playbook is reusable; the build is theirs.

 Want the same kind of system for your operation?

-Every Little Bear deployment is bespoke to the operation it serves.
+Every Bay West Labs deployment is bespoke to the operation it serves.
 We start with a conversation about the specific pressure points your team is under.